 • Make mission the first ministry of the church.
 It is not an option, but an obligation.

-• Ensure a strong prayer team is focusing on missions, because prayer opens the hands of God and the hearts of people.
+• Ensure a strong prayer team is focusing on missions, because prayer opens God’s hands and people’s hearts.

-• Key leaders of the church should continuously teach the Word of God about his mission.
-If missions is not preached every Sunday, people will not focus on it.
+• Church leaders should continuously teach about God’s mission.

 • Unity is important.
-When churches are united locally and globally, missions work becomes easy.
+When churches are united, mission work becomes easy.

-• Teach that God rewards those who give to missions.
-According to Revelation 22:12, God will give to each person according to what he or she has done.
+• Teach that God rewards those who give to missions (Rev. 22:12).
 God is generous and we should be generous by giving to missions.

 PEOPLE GROUP: CHINESE IMMIGRANTS TO AFRICA

 Across Africa, Chinese nationals are arriving to do business.
-Many are middle class people who have come to invest and make money, though some have been hired by other Chinese to work as labourers, factory workers, or even prostitutes.
-Most come to Africa only for limited periods of time or are highly mobile, traveling back and forth.
+Many have come to invest and make money, though some have been hired by other Chinese to work as labourers, factory workers, or even prostitutes.

-The presence of Chinese people in Africa has not been greeted positively across the board, with concerns arising over instances of corruption with local governments facilitating exploitative practices detrimental to the environment, natural resources, and the rights of local people.
+The presence of Chinese people in Africa has not been greeted positively across the board, with concerns arising over instances of corruption with local governments facilitating exploitative practices detrimental the rights and welfare of local people.
 They arrive in Africa, however, as non-religious people who need Jesus.

-Chinese people often consider religious people to be illogical and impractical.
-Practicality is a high value in Chinese culture, and working hard to make money and ensure stability is a common goal.
-Surprisingly, superstitions like lucky numbers and colours have a deep hold in Chinese thinking, and veneration and rituals related to the ancestors are ingrained in the culture.
-Belief in the spirit world is common, though not necessarily related to an organized religion.
+Chinese people often consider religious people to be illogical and impractical; however, superstitions like lucky numbers and colours have a deep hold in Chinese thinking.
+Veneration and rituals related to the ancestors are ingrained in the culture.
+Belief in the spirit world is also common.

 Many Chinese individuals may hold prejudiced views toward Africans, but they can still be reached by Africans with the gospel.
 For many, the Christians whom they meet in Africa may be the only ones they ever meet, and our kindness may open their eyes to God’s love for them.